 Another great way to level up is by teaching people about Blitz and helping them be successful Blitz developers.
 This can by blog posts, videos, courses, etc.

-Currently Brandon manually cut's all npm releases.
-If something you need has been merged to the canary branch but isn't in a canary release yet, Brandon will be happy to publish a new canary release if you mention it to him.
+Currently Brandon or Aleksandra manually cut all npm releases.
+If something you need has been merged to the canary branch but isn't in a canary release yet, they will be happy to publish a new canary release if you mention it to them.

 We also really appreciate when companies who use Blitz pay their employees to contribute to Blitz, either part-time or full-time!

 The Blitz core team consists of people who are deeply invested in Blitz.
 The core team has GitHub, Discord, and npm admin permissions.
 People can become core members by starting as a level 1 maintainer, becoming a level 2 maintainer, and then on to the core team.

 Level 2 maintainers are the backbone of the community and are responsible for reviewing and merging PRs.
 They are watchdogs over the code, ensuring code quality, correctness, and security.
 They also help facilitate a rapid pace of progress.

 For more details, see Being an L2 Maintainer

 Level 1 maintainers primarily help manage the community and triage issues.
 They are critical for a healthy Blitz community .
 They take a lot of burden off the core team and level 2 maintainers so they can focus on higher level things with longer term impact.

 For more details, see Being an L1 Maintainer